Select a Location

 Population trend: Stable

 Legal status: Wolves in Minnesota are classified as threatened and are federally protected.
-On 12/19/ 2014, a judge ordered wolves protected again in Minnesota, Wisconsin and Michigan under the Endangered Species Act.
+On Dec.
+19, 2014, a judge ordered wolves protected again in Minnesota, Wisconsin and Michigan under the Endangered Species Act.
 No one may kill a wolf except in defense of human life.
 In Minnesota, farmers can contact federal agents for wolf control.
 Minnesota did have legal hunting seasons for wolves in 2012, 2013 and 2014.
 In 2012 hunters killed 413 wolves.
 In 2013 they killed 238 wolves.
 In 2014 they killed 272 wolves.
 Each year approximately 2,500 wolves are born in Minnesota.

 Attitudes and Issues